Greece runestones: Ög 81

 The Högby runestone (location) is in Ringerike (Pr1) style, and the reddish granite stone measures 3.45 m in height and 0.65 m in width.
 It was formerly inserted into the outer wall of Högby church with the cross side (A) outwards.
 The church was demolished in 1874, and then side B of the inscription was discovered.
 The stone was raised anew on the cemetery of the former church.

-The runestone commemorates Özurr, one of the first Varangians who is known to have died in the service of the Byzantine Emperor, and he is estimated to have died around 1010, or in the late 10th century.
+The runestone commemorates Özurr, one of the first Varangians known to have died in the service of the Byzantine Emperor, and he is estimated to have died around 1010, or in the late 10th century.
 He was one of the sons of the "good man" Gulli, and the runestone describes a situation that may have been common for Scandinavian families at this time: the stone was made on the orders of Özur's niece, Þorgerðr, in memory of her uncles who were all dead.

 Þorgerðr probably had the stone made as soon as she had learnt that Özurr, the last of her uncles, had died in Greece, and she likely did this to ensure her right of inheritance.
 The inscription on the reverse side of the stone, relating how her other uncles died, is in fornyrðislag.

 Her uncle Ásmundr probably died in the Battle of Fýrisvellir, in the 980s, and it was probably at the side of king Eric the Victorious. Özurr had entered into the service of a more powerful liege and died for the Byzantine Emperor.
 Halfdan may have died either on Bornholm or in a holmgang, whereas where Kári died remains uncertain.
 The most likely interpretation may be that he died on Od, the old name for the north-western cape of Zealand, but it is also possible that it was at Dundee in Scotland.
 Búi's location of death is not given, but Larsson (2002) comments that it was probably in a way that was not considered as glorious as those of his brothers.